jessicasu123/strategize/doc/plan/PROJECT_PLAN.md

 ### Division of Tasks

 The preliminary division of tasks is shown in the screenshot below.
-APIs are in bold, and classes are in italics.
+APIs are in **bold**, and classes are in *italics*.
+Example strategy games that we plan to implement are underlined.

 ![](sprint_pics/divisionOfTasks.png)